patricia-benites/Data-Analysis-Projects/Exploratory_DA_R/README.md

     This project is part of the Data Analyst Nanodegree Program at Udacity.

     I chose a Red Wine Quality dataset to explore.
 In the project, I investigate relationships between variables and make plots using R.
-    The Rmd file contains the code, the Html file contains the whole report, and the png files contain the plots.
+    The Rmd file contains the code, and the md file contains the whole report.

     Summary
     • Developed exploratory data analysis in R examining descriptive statistics as well as histograms